ChrisHandley/intro-to-python-flask/_episodes/01-intro.md

 > > The `__init__.py` file informs python the the files in the folder can be imported as modules
 > > and can be left empty.
 If it is not, then it is preparing other things, like our app, that can then
 > > be imported elsewhere.
 > >
+> > routes.py (and any file with routes in it as it can now be split up over multiple files and imported separately) has our routes.
+> >
 > > ~~~
 > > from app import app